 Skullcap is one of my favorite herbs.
 I always like to keep a batch of homemade skullcap tincture on hand to take before bedtime.
 I have found skullcap to have some of the strongest sedative effects than anything else on this list.
 I don't take it daily, but I have it on hand for when I'm having trouble sleeping.
 I find it helps gently relax my mind and body.
 Skullcap can be brewed as a tea mixed with other herbs on this list.
 You can find skullcap as a dried herb, tincture, or in capsules.

 Valerian root is often used as a natural sleep aide, because of its sedative properties.
 Valerian can cause feelings of drowsiness, which is why it is often used before bed.
 Valerian is one of the stronger herbs on this list, so its best to learn more about it from a professional before taking it regularly.
 Valerian is not pleasant tasting, so you can take it as a tincture or capsule.

 Relaxing Tea Blends

 A number of these herbs on this list will work more effectively when paired with other similar herbs.
 Before you add all 9 together at once, you should start by trying them by themselves.
 This way you can get a sense of how each herb makes you feel so you can see which ones you like the best.
 Herbs like passion flower, chamomile, catnip, and oat straw are very mild and can be added to just about any blend.
 Chamomile will improve the taste of other not so pleasant herbs, and will help make your tea gentle on the stomach.
-I don't recommend blending kava, skullcap, and valerian together at once.
-If you are having a lot of trouble sleeping, you should speak to a naturopath to find what herbs will work best for you!
+We don't recommend blending kava, skullcap, and valerian together at once.
+When in doubt, always ask your doctor.
+If you are having a lot of trouble winding down after a long day, try one of our Sunset CBD tincture which is made with passionflower and lavender.